awsdocs/aws-kms-developer-guide/doc_source/create-keys.md

 1. Choose **Next**\.

-1. Type an [alias](kms-alias.md) for the CMK\.
+1. Type an alias for the CMK\.
 The alias name cannot begin with **aws/**\.
 The **aws/** prefix is reserved by Amazon Web Services to represent AWS managed CMKs in your account\.
+**Note**
+Adding, deleting, or updating an alias can allow or deny permission to the CMK\.
+For details, see [Using ABAC for AWS KMS](abac.md) and [Using aliases to control access to CMKs](alias-authorization.md)\.

-   An *alias* is a friendly name that you can use to identify the CMK in the console and in some AWS KMS APIs\.
+   An alias is a display name that you can use to identify the CMK\.
 We recommend that you choose an alias that indicates the type of data you plan to protect or the application you plan to use with the CMK\.

    Aliases are required when you create a CMK in the AWS Management Console\.
-You cannot specify an alias when you use the [CreateKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateKey.html) operation, but you can use the console or the [CreateAlias](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateAlias.html) operation to create an alias for an existing CMK\.
-For details, see [Using aliases](kms-alias.md)\.
+They are optional when you use the [CreateKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateKey.html) operation\.

 1. \(Optional\) Type a description for the CMK\.